J4YM/compeat/README.md

 # CompEat | Cuppy Break

-This is a Simple Transaction App that is suable for both Customers and Business Owners.
+This is a Simple Transaction App that is suitable for both Customers and Business Owners.

 This Version of the CompEat App is a partnership with a Café Business named [Cuppy Break](https://www.facebook.com/profile.php?id=100084980381466)